edurant/edurant.github.io/courses/csc4651/project-2-backgroundPaper.md

 title: "CSC4651/5651 Deep Learning In Signal Processing: Project Milestone 2: Background Paper"
 ---

-This page describes the second of six project milestones and is due at the end of week 5.
+This page describes the second of six project milestones.

 You are encouraged to discuss these items with the professor and other students as you are working on this assignment.
 I am glad to help you with ideas on any parts that you're finding especially challenging.